tashdid-abir/tashdid-abir/README.md

 🗄️ Strengthening SQL and PostgreSQL for real-world AI data systems
 🔗 Exploring LangChain, LLM integrations, workflow automation, and MCP
 🛠️ Building practical, evaluated, and deployable AI projects—not just demos
-🎯 Targeting AI/GenAI internships, junior applied-AI, AI automation, and AI-focused Python backend roles
+🎯 Targeting AI/GenAI internships, applied-AI, AI automation, and AI-focused Python backend roles
 🚀 Goal: become a strong AI engineer with a portfolio that proves what I can build, test, and explain